SamAinsworth/gem5-triangel/README.md

 This will run the experiments for figures 9-14 in the original paper, for each folder in Checkpoints in parallel (and should take around 5 hours total).

+Stdout is redirected to a file inside each folder in Checkpoints.
+If you are having issues, check these files, or alter the script to remove the redirection and the "&" which runs each folder in parallel.

 If any unexpected behaviour is observed, please report it to the author.